FAIL (the browser should render some flash content, not this).

 Research undertaken by the National Aeronautics and Space Administration (NASA) proves that plants are capable of cleaning indoor air of volatile organic chemicals.

-The Dr. William Wolverton, NASA's principal investigator in this research, said: "Low levels of chemicals such as carbon monoxide and formaldehyde can be removed from indoor environments by plant leaves alone, while higher concentrations of numerous toxic chemicals can be removed by filtering indoor air through the plant roots surrounded by activated carbon.
+According to Dr. William Wolverton, NASA's principal investigator in this research, "Low levels of chemicals such as carbon monoxide and formaldehyde can be removed from indoor environments by plant leaves alone, while higher concentrations of numerous toxic chemicals can be removed by filtering indoor air through the plant roots surrounded by activated carbon.
 The carbon absorbs large quantities of toxic chemicals and retains them until the plant roots and associated microorganisms degrade and assimilate these chemicals."

 Bioregeneration